nataliagalvisarias/RCT_BOG_COL/README.md

 ## Description

-Each interface is tailored to a specific institutional actor participating in the experiment:
+These interfaces correspond to different experimental conditions and institutional actors involved in the study.

-* Comisarías de Familia
+* Comisarías de Familia: Two versions (v1 and v2) for experimental comparison
-* C4 (Centro de Comando, Control, Comunicaciones y Cómputo)
+* C4: Separate operational interface

+## Important

-Users should access only the interface corresponding to their assigned group.
+Users should only access the version assigned to them.
+Mixing versions may affect the integrity of the experiment.